oroinc/documentation/cloud/maintenance/faq.rst

 You can run any OroCloud command in verbose mode via the -vvv option.
 With this option, OroCloud commands will echo the commands being executed into the console output.

-How сan I find supported options for each command?
+How can I find supported options for each command?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can run any OroCloud command with the help option (--help or -h) to see the command options documentation.